AckerlyXu/heima/articles/virtual-machines/linux/install-mongodb.md

 ```

 ## Create a complex MongoDB Sharded Cluster on CentOS using a template
-You can create a complex MongoDB sharded cluster using the following Azure quickstart template from Github.
+You can create a complex MongoDB sharded cluster using the following Azure quickstart template from GitHub.
 This template follows the [MongoDB sharded cluster best practices](https://docs.mongodb.com/manual/core/sharded-cluster-components/) to provide redundancy and high availability.
 The template creates two shards, with three nodes in each replica set.
 One config server replica set with three nodes is also created, plus two `mongos` router servers to provide consistency to applications from across the shards.

 * [MongoDB Sharding Cluster on CentOS](https://github.com/Azure/azure-quickstart-templates/tree/master/mongodb-sharding-centos) - https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/mongodb-sharding-centos/azuredeploy.json